Killarney Provincial Park Observatory: Kchi Waasa Debaabing (larger observatory housing 16" and 5" Telescopes)

 Based on the requirements and usage data available, it was decided that a closed tube telescope of large aperture plus an apochromatic refractor mounted on a permanent equatorial pier would suit all the requirements listed above.

 In 2018, the new Observatory was opened and houses a Meade LX600-ACF 16" f/8 (ideal for planets and deep sky astrophotography) with a Meade Series 6000 130mm ED APO refractor mounted on top for lower magnification / wide field use.
 The entire assembly sits on a cast steel Permanent Equatorial Pier to ensure overall stability and consistency of the equipment.
 This dome utilizes a SkyShed GPOD with a two-door observatory structure and features a "slide-off" roof assembly to provide more headroom.
 The observatory sits upon a deck with two ramps (to ease the movement of people) donated by the Friends of Killarney Park.

 In 2023, Plate solving and autoguiding technology were added to provide extremely accurate positioning capability to the system as well as the ability to track objects with extreme accuracy for several hours at a time.

 First Light of the 16" Telescope

 The second Observatory (housing the 16" and 5" telescopes) was completed in June 2018.
 First light for the new system was on the weekend of June 9, 2018 with spectacular "space-walk" views of the Globular Star Clusters M13, M11, M22, M3, M80, as well as the Nebulae M8 and M20.
 Attendees celebrating the opening included astronomers in residence, park Interpreters from the Discovery team and representation from Science North's Space Place.

 Anishinaabemowin Naming

-On September 28, 2019, at the Stars over Killarney event, the Observatory was given its official name - Kchi Waasa Debaabing (g-CHEH WAH-suh De-BAH-bing) which, in Anishinaabemowin means,"seeing very far (as far the eye can see)" or "the very far in the distance seeing".
+On September 28, 2019, at the Stars over Killarney event, the Observatory was given its official name - Kchi Waasa Debaabing (g-CHEH WAH-suh De-BAH-bing) which, in Anishinaabemowin means,"seeing very far (as far as the eye can see)" or "the very far in the distance seeing".
 The name was given in honour of the Indigenous astronomy theme of the 2019 Stars over Killarney event.